Suicide Prevention Resources

 - SPAN (Suicide Prevention Alliance of Northern Virginia): Loudoun is a member of the regional alliance.
 The SPAN website provides links to resources from each member jurisdiction to provide a single point of entry for anyone who may be struggling with mental health issues or contemplating suicide.

 - Mental Health First Aid: This public education program is offered by the Loudoun County Department of Mental Health, Substance Abuse and Developmental Services to help communities understand mental illnesses, seek timely intervention, and save lives.
-A youth version of the program is offered.
+One set of classes is intended for adults who work with youth.

 - LINC (Linking Individuals & Navigating Care): LINC’s goal is to help young people and their families understand and manage symptoms of mental illness, while also building skills and supports that allow them to be successful in work, school, and life in general.